Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

  -X POST http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/alerts
 ```

-Or, you can access the alerts via browser, passing in the end and start values as parameters like this:
+Or, you can access the alerts via browser, passing in the ‘start and end’ values as parameters like this:

 ```
 http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/alerts?start=2019-01-01 00:00:00&end=2019-01-02 00:00:00
 ```

-The /alerts endpoint takes these parameters and you can mix and match them to your monitoring needs:
+The ‘/alerts’ endpoint uses these parameters, which you can mix and match according to your monitoring needs:
 * `start and end`: Returns only alerts generated between the values in start and end parameters passed.
-* `alert_type`: Returns only alerts of the alert_type in specified in alert_type parameter.
+* `alert_type`: Returns only alerts of the alert_type specified in the alert_type parameter.
 This parameter does not accept lists of alert types.
 The value passed must be one of [‘query_params’, ‘statuscode’, ‘latency_ms’, ‘traffic’]
-* `url`: Returns only the alerts associated with the endpoint specified with url parameter.
+* `url`: Returns only the alerts associated with the endpoint specified with URL parameter.
 * `method`: Returns only alerts with the method specified.
 Must be one of these values: GET, HEAD, POST, PUT, DELETE, CONNECT, OPTIONS, or TRACE.
 Full capitalization is necessary.
-* `workspace_name`: The name of the Kong workspace for the alerts you want returned.
+* `workspace_name`: The name of the Kong Workspace for the alerts you want returned.
-* `route_id`: The Kong Route id for the alerts you want returned
+* `route_id`: The Kong Route ID for the alerts you want returned.
-* `service_id`: The Kong Service id for the alerts you want returned
+* `service_id`: The Kong Service ID for the alerts you want returned.
-* `system_restored`: A true/false value indicated you only want returned alerts where the system_restored value is matching the boolean value passed into this parameter.
+* `system_restored`: A true/false value indicates you only want returned alerts where the system_restored value is matching the boolean value passed into this parameter.
-* `severity`: One of "low", "medium", "high" which will restrict returned alerts of severities matching the value provided with this parameter.
+* `severity`: One of "low", "medium", "high" which will restricts returned alerts of severities matching the value provided with this parameter.

 #### Alerts Object

-Two types of data are returned by the /alerts endpoint.
+Two types of data are returned by the ‘/alerts’ endpoint.
 The first is a list of the alerts generated, which are structured like this:
 * `id`: The alert_id of the alert.
-* `detected_at`: The time in which the generated alert was detected at.
+* `detected_at`: The time when the generated alert was detected.
 This time also correlates with the last time point in the data time series that generated this alert.
-For example, if the alert was generated on data from 1:00 pm to 1:01 pm, then the detected_at time would correspond with the most recent time point of 1:01 pm in the data used to make that alert.
+For example, if the alert was generated on data from 1:00 pm to 1:01 pm, then the detected_at time corresponds with the most recent time point of 1:01 pm in the data used to make the alert.
-* `detected_at_unix`: The time from detected_at expressed in unix time.
+* `detected_at_unix`: The time from detected_at expressed in Unix time.
-* `url`: The url who’s data generated this alert.
+* `url`: The URL that generated this alert.
-* `alert_type`: the type of alert generated, will be one of [‘query_params’, ‘statuscode’, ‘latency_ms’, ‘traffic’]
+* `alert_type`: The type of alert generated, will be one of [‘query_params’, ‘statuscode’, ‘latency_ms’, ‘traffic’].
 * `summary`: The summary of the alert generated, includes a description of the anomalous event for clarity.
-* `system_restored`: This parameter takes True or False as a value, and will return notifications where the anomalous event’s system_restored status matches the value passed in the parameter.
+* `system_restored`: This parameter takes True or False as a value, and returns notifications where the anomalous event’s system_restored status matches the value passed in the parameter.
-* `severity`: The severity level of this alert, values within [low, medium, high].
+* `severity`: The severity level of this alert, values of [low, medium, high].

 #### Alerts Metadata